 While I typically use my tried-and-true gluten-free flour blend as a cup-for-cup stand in when baking quick breads, cakes, muffins, I have been experimenting more and more with various flours used separately, specifically, almond flour and coconut flour.
 Coconut flour is unique in that very little of it is required relative to other flours due…

+Packed with filling protein, fiber, calcium, and a generous dose of naturally sweet fruit, these muffins offer a deliciously wholesome way to start the day!
 In my mind, blueberry muffins are a delicious, tender, white flour affair–sort of like cake!
-As often as I create healthy muffin recipes, until now I had not messed with the classic blueberry muffin.
-But loving blueberries as I do, and because I like muffins to be a healthy breakfast or snack option, it…
+As often as I create healthy muffin recipes, until now I had not messed with…

 A long time favorite that’s cold and creamy with deep chocolate flavor and plenty of protein – with chocolate peanut butter option!
 For years, I’ve been making this smoothie to satisfy my never-ending penchant for ice cream.
 Over time, I have tweaked the recipe and still switch it up from time to time.
 I have…